 Now take IDP's IELTS test at a Computer-delivered IELTS test centre near you.
-Test sessions now open in 17 test centres across India.
+Test sessions now open across India with precautionary measures.
 Book Now

 Gandharv Mahajan, from New Delhi took our recently launched computer-delivered IELTS and shares his experience, “ I have taken the paper-based IELTS as well so I am in a better position to compare; and I find computer-based IELTS much better as you can edit the writing section easily on a computer.
 Also the entire interface is very user-friendly and intuitive.”